Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 - Add 40 mL of sterile water for injection (WFI) to reconstitute each vial to provide a 10 mg/mL solution per vial.

-- For each vial, gently swirl to avoid foaming and ensure that all Orbactiv powder is completely reconstituted in solution.
+- For each vial, gently swirl the contents to avoid foaming and ensure that all Orbactiv powder is completely dissolved to form a reconstituted solution.

-Dilution: Use ONLY 5% dextrose in sterile water (D5W) for dilution.
-Do NOT use Normal Saline for dilution as it is incompatible with Orbactiv and may cause precipitation of the drug.
-Use aseptic technique to:
+Dilution: Use ONLY 5% dextrose injection (D5W) for dilution to prepare the final intravenous solution for infusion.
+Do NOT use Sodium Chloride Injection for dilution as it is incompatible with Orbactiv and may cause precipitation of the drug.
+Since no preservative or bacteriostatic agent is present in Orbactiv, aseptic technique must be used in preparing the final intravenous solution as follows:

 - Withdraw and discard 120 mL from a 1000 mL intravenous bag of D5W.

-- Withdraw 40 mL from each of the three reconstituted vials and add to D5W intravenous bag to bring the bag volume to 1000 mL.
+- Withdraw 40 mL from each of the three reconstituted vials of Orbactiv and add to D5W intravenous bag to bring the bag volume to 1000 mL.
 This yields a concentration of 1.2 mg/mL.

 Dosage Forms and Strengths

-Orbactiv is supplied as sterile, white to off-white lyophilized powder equivalent to 400 mg of oritavancin in a single use 50 mL clear glass vial.
+Orbactiv is supplied as sterile, white to off-white lyophilized powder containing 400 mg of oritavancin (as oritavancin diphosphate) in a single-dose clear glass vial, which must be reconstituted and further diluted prior to intravenous administration.

-Orbactiv is contraindicated in patients with known hypersensitivity to Orbactiv.
+Orbactiv is contraindicated in patients with known hypersensitivity to oritavancin products.

 Warnings and Precautions